IBM-EPBL/IBM-Project-34808-1660277325/README.md

      - .h5 files are the model files that are to be saved after model building.

- - IBM folder contains IBM deployment files.

- IBM Nalaiya Thiran| Agni College Of Technology
+ IBM Nalaiya Thiran | Agni College Of Technology